Heads Up Poker Strategy: 3 Tips to Help Win your next Heads Up Battle

 Poker Heads Up play is a chance for poker players to get out their whole bag of tricks and showcase their entire repertoire of poker skills such as bluffing, folding, making strategic moves, betting, reading opponent’s cards and so on.

-This is a game where you need to play hard and aggressive if you want to win.
+This is a game where players often adopt a more aggressive playing style, but it’s important to combine this with strong decision-making and awareness of risk.
 Remember aggression does not mean that we leave the brain power behind.
 In fact heads up strategies call for a player to be extremely alert.

 Selective Aggression: Know when to Back Down